xiaoxiao1999319/Xiao-Xiao-s-page/content/home/slider.md

 [[item]]
-  title = "This website is under construction!" content = "If you have any suggestion, plz contact with me" align = "left"
+  title = "This website is under construction!" content = "If you have any suggestion, plz contact me" align = "left"

   overlay_color = "#555"  # An HTML color value.
-  overlay_img = ""  # Image path relative to your `static/img/` folder.
+  overlay_img = "ucla.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.

 [[item]]